 The idea that you could like a robot and they you might at first seem a little creepy, but is the love we have for our smart phone the precursor for spending our evenings with an android?
 This may seem the stuff of science fiction, however the possibility remains tied to our changing attitudes towards sex and intimacy in general, and the current digital transformation we are experiencing.

+What exactly do we mean when we talk about eHealth?
 The global eHealth market had $41.52 billion in revenue in 2017 and that is expected to increase to $220.65 billion by 2026.
 Growing demand for eHealth solutions and services, our… Read More »Your Mobile Phone Just May Save Your Life

 We were recently told by a friend it was “pretty scary” how you always seemed to see items advertised on one platform which you had viewed on another platform.
 At some level, it probably is disconcerting.

 Tracking pixels (https://en.wikipedia.org/wiki/Web_beacon) are one of many ways websites repeat to users what they see on another site, in the hope they will click on it.
 Read More »I Click Therefore I am

 “Technology.
 Everyone’s so afraid of missing what’s next they never bother to fix/optimise what’s here now.”
 I read this tweet by Luke Wroblewski a few days after the team had the same sort of conversation during a project meeting.
 We were reviewing what to keep and what to throw out of a website.
 The client wanted a real spring cleaning, and they wanted something new – something fresh.
 The problem with “New” is that it soon becomes “Old”.
 As they say: “There is really nothing wrong with a bologna sandwich.”Read More »Our Relationship with (Tech) Things